 On October 1st 2015, the Consumer Rights Act became law.
 It aims to simplify shoppers' rights, and help businesses know exactly where they stand.

-As part of National Consumer Week (November 2nd to 6th) Citizens Advice Scotland is launching a campaign, Tough Act to Follow? to notify consumers of their key rights, some of them new.
+As part of National Consumer Week 2015 Citizens Advice Scotland launched a campaign, Tough Act to Follow? to notify consumers of their key rights, some of them new.

 Your New Rights